What Are Your Chances of Project Success? [From the Archives - First Published in 2003]

 Project Ownership

-• Incentives tied to success?
+• Are incentives tied to success?

-• Everyone committed?
+• Is everyone involved committed?

 ___ total items with a “Yes” x 1.2 = ___.